Diamondbacks vs. Nationals Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has put up 33 hits with nine doubles, a triple, five home runs and nine walks.
-He has driven in 10 runs with 10 stolen bases.
+- Corbin Carroll has 34 hits with nine doubles, a triple, five home runs, 10 walks and 11 RBI.
+He's also stolen 10 bases.

-- Carroll takes a 10-game streak with at least one hit into this contest.
-In his last 10 outings he is hitting .438 with four doubles, a triple, a home run, six walks and two RBI.
+- Carroll takes an 11-game streak with at least one hit into this matchup.
+In his last 10 games he is batting .500 with four doubles, a triple, a home run, seven walks and three RBI.

 Carroll Recent Games